NocahOrg/NocahOrg.github.io/Micah/MIDOS/Dev/bootloaderTools.md

 # Compilers/Assemblers:

 - For the assembler, I'm using the NASM assembler.
 I highly suggest nasm because its easy to use, and it targets a wide variety of architectures.
 - For the C compiler, I'm using a simple docker container that has a cross compiler that targets raw 32 bit machine code.
 [This](https://github.com/kevincharm/i686-elf-gcc-toolchain) is the link to the docker container.
+More about developing a kernel with C is discussed [here](/SwitchingToC.md).

 # Disk creation: